willyywt/willyywt.github.io/_posts/2021-12-02-ambiance-gtk-theme-modern-version.md

 The revived ambiance theme is very greyish and not flat (looks like a revival of the good old GTK 2 looks), and has silver header bar instead of the yellowish one in adwaita.
 It's accent color (`$selected_bg_color`) is configurable at a source level, at 'Adwaita-Ubuntu/gtk-3.0/_colors.scss'.
 The default one is `#23A5D4`.

 ### Screenshots:
+*Update 2022-01-23: changed accent color to #EC0101 (light red), which looks much more marrier.
+See new screen shots below*

+Light blue:
 ![ambiance-gtk-theme-screenshot-1](../../../static/2021-12-02/ambiance-gtk-theme-screenshot-1.png)
 *From the top to bottom: [xournalpp](https://xournalpp.github.io/), [goldendict](http://goldendict.org/)*